Earth Brand Brings their Environmentally-Conscious Pod Cleaning System to Canadian Households

 About GreenLabs Chemical Solutions

-GreenLabs is the manufacturing division of Superior Sany Solutions - a wholly-owned subsidiary of GDI Integrated Facility Services.
-GDI is a leader and innovator in the building services industry and one of the 5 largest facilities services provider in North America with revenues approaching $1.8B.
-The company has over 26,000 employees, servicing over 325 million square feet, with operations across Canada and the United States.
+GreenLabs is the manufacturing division of Superior Sany Solutions - a wholly-owned subsidiary of GDI Integrated Facility Services Inc. GDI is a leader and innovator in the building services industry that management believes is among the five largest facilities services providers in North America with fiscal 2020 revenues of approximately $1.4B.
+The company has over 22,000 employees across Canada and the United States.

 Founded in 2014, GreenLabs Chemical Solutions is a white-label chemical provider, with environmental sustainability at the forefront of its operational strategy.
 With over 200 proprietary chemical formulations, GreenLabs is dedicated to providing end-to-end cleaning solutions to the North American marketplace.